 But it LOVES to watch!
 Consider all the ways that your favorite Hollywood Insider could VIEW and be entertained by your script’s concept:

-- Make a teaser tailer of one kickass scene, post it on YouTube or Vimeo.
+- Make a teaser trailer of one kickass scene, post it on YouTube or Vimeo.

 - Create a blog about your concept as the main character.
-Tweet like them, post like them, create a world and entice with you storyline.
+Tweet like them, post like them, create a world and entice with your storyline.

 - Create a podcast of your script.
 Convert your script into something that can be voice acted, like an old radio show, but now they call it podcasting.
 I’ve mentioned this before, so Google Fiction Podcasts.

 - Make a short film.
 Whatever your skill level and whatever you have available for creating your own production, write something amazing to make the most of those tools.
 It only has to be 3 minutes long.
 And there are several online ways to get your short film out there, plus short film contests offer good exposure and networking opportunities at the event.
 And unlike screenwriting contests, people have to WATCH what you submit to judge it.